 Margaret Hamilton, who played the Wicked Witch of the West, had suffered from second and third-degree burns when her cloak and makeup caught fire while filming the scene where the Witch disappears from Munchkinland in a ball of smoke and fire.
 Buddy Ebsen, the actor originally cast to play the Tin Man, had suffered a severe allergic reaction to the aluminum dust that his makeup was coated with, causing breathing difficulties which rendered him hospitalized for the remainder of the shoot.
 The role was eventually recast with Jack Haley and the material for the costume was changed to aluminum paste, which also, unfortunately, came with its own unique drawbacks, causing Haley to suffer an eye infection.

 While miraculously, there were no on-set fatalities (though several obviously false rumors and urban legends of a munchkin committing suicide by hanging may say otherwise), the production of The Wizard of Oz may, in fact, have indirectly contributed to the untimely demise of one of its stars.
-In order to keep in shape for her role as Dorothy, Judy Garland was forced to adhere to a strict diet of nothing chicken soup, black coffee, and cigarettes, in addition to diet pills which are said to be the beginning of her struggles with drug addiction which ultimately claimed her life at the young age of 47.
+In order to keep in shape for her role as Dorothy, Judy Garland was forced to adhere to a strict diet of nothing but chicken soup, black coffee, and cigarettes, in addition to diet pills which are said to be the beginning of her struggles with drug addiction which ultimately claimed her life at the young age of 47.

-It’s hard to believe that so much pain and suffering could ever be associated with one of the purest, wholesome, and joyous family films in history–a reputation that took a while for it to earn.
+It’s hard to believe that so much pain and suffering could ever be associated with one of the most pure, wholesome, and joyous family films in history–a reputation that took a while for it to earn.
 Releasing in 1939 could not have worked more towards The Wizard of Oz’s disadvantage.
 As far as its competition within Hollywood, despite earning a respectable six Academy Award nominations and two wins (Original Score and Original Song for “Over the Rainbow”), no film that year could compete with the unmatched juggernaut that was Gone With the Wind, either in awards recognition or box office receipts.
-1939 was also the tail end of The Great Depression, an unprecedented period of economic downturn in American history, which made it difficult for families to spend what limited income they had on going to the movies.
+1939 was also the tail end of The Great Depression, an unprecedented period of economic downturn in American history, which made it difficult for families to spend what limited income they had on excursions to the movies.
 Then on September 1, 1939, a mere week after The Wizard of Oz’s release date, Germany would invade Poland, setting into motion the beginnings of World War II.
-In some ways, The Wizard of Oz represents the last bit of this country’s remaining optimism and childlike innocence before entering a much more hopeless and unforgiving world, a reality that all of us must face at some point.
+In some ways, The Wizard of Oz represents the last bit of this country’s remaining optimism and childlike innocence before entering a much more hopeless and unforgiving world: a reality that all of us must face at some point.

 A film with as troubled of a production, in addition to all of the external political and economic factors that it was facing, should have been lost to time, yet it continued to survive in the hearts and minds of the American public not just for its large scale spectacle, but for its universal sentiments and themes.
 Even to this day, a story of four distinct outsiders who feel uniquely incomplete, each searching for the one thing that they think will make them feel whole, only to realize that they’ve had what they’ve been looking for all along, has not lost an ounce of its relatability or relevance to a modern audience throughout the course of its 80 year life span.